-- a.
+a.
 In general.
 Grease interceptors or grease traps shall be installed in a location that provides easy access at all times for inspection, cleaning and proper maintenance, including pumping, and shall pose no hazard to public health or safety.
 Grease interceptors or grease traps shall not be located in low areas subject to flooding.
-The surface surrounding the grease interceptor or grease traps shall be sloped to drain storm water away from the grease interceptors or grease traps.
-The Department shall approve the location of the grease interceptor or grease trap prior to installation. - b.
-Grease Traps.
-Grease traps shall be located inside or outside the building in a location accessible for inspection, cleaning and proper maintenance. - c.
-Grease Interceptors.
+The surface surrounding the grease interceptors or grease traps shall be sloped to drain storm water away from the grease interceptors or grease traps.
+The department shall approve the location of the grease interceptor or grease trap prior to installation.

+b.
+Grease traps.
+Grease traps shall be located inside or outside the building in a location accessible for inspection, cleaning and proper maintenance.

+c.
+Grease interceptors.
 Grease interceptors shall be located underground, outside of buildings or structures, and shall not be placed in any type of enclosure.
 Grease interceptors shall not be located in or near any part of a structure where food handling is done.